geoblacklight/geoblacklight.github.io/_posts/2015-02-09-create-your-application.markdown

     $ rake db:migrate
     ```

-  1. Download and install Jetty (Solr server for development)
+  1. Download and install Jetty (Solr server for development, in production you'd have a dedicated Solr instance)

     ```sh
     $ rake jetty:download